 Nestled in the heart of Smithtown, Caleb Smith State Park Preserve is one of four state nature preserves on Long Island.
 Within its 543 acres are a variety of habitats offering guests picturesque views that change with the seasons.
 Caleb Smith is a passive use park.
 This not only helps protect the local plant and wildlife populations but also allows visitors to escape from the hustle and bustle of everyday life and enjoy the quiet serenity that can only be found in nature.

-- The Nature Museum has been recently renovated and showcases natural history exhibits including a Great Blue Heron, Red Fox, Flying Squirrel and a River Otter.
+- The Nature Museum showcases natural history exhibits including a Great Blue Heron, Red Fox, Flying Squirrel and a River Otter.

 - Take a gander as you meander along the hiking trails for some of our rare plants like Pink Lady Slipper, Trailing Arbutus, and Indian Pipe.